short-term loans background image

 If you miss payments or stop paying:

-• Your credit record will be negatively affected
+• Your credit record may be affected

 If you see trouble coming:

-Getting a Short-term loan from a bank
+Getting a short-term loan from a bank

 But banks can also: